Chronophylos/TS3-IceT-Theme/README.md

 ###Changelog:
 * Version: 1.7
  * changed iconpack to `default_colored_2014` by TeamSpeak Systems
- * execpt player_on/off, commander_on/off and whisper icons
+ * except player_on/off, commander_on/off and whisper icons
  * turned scrollbar arrows to left and right
 * Version: 1.6
   * added channelinfo.tpl